nodemcu/nodemcu-firmware/README.md

 ## node.dsleep()
 ####Description

-enter deep sleep mode for us micro seconds，restart when timed out<br />
+Enter deep sleep mode, wake up when timed out<br />
-us: sleep time in micro second

 ####Syntax

 node.dsleep(us)<br />
-**-Note:** This function can only be used in the condition of connecting esp8266 PIN32(rst) and PIN8(XPD_DCDC) together.
+**-Note:** This function can only be used in the condition that esp8266 PIN32(RST) and PIN8(XPD_DCDC) are connected together.

 ####Parameters
-us:sleep time in micro second
+us: sleep time in micro second

 ####Returns
 nil